MMMaellon/SmartObjectSync/README.md

 Navigate to <https://github.com/MMMaellon/SmartObjectSync/releases> and download the latest .unitypackage Double-click the .unitypackage with your Unity Project open to import it.

+This will install the minimal scripts needed.
+If you want to also download the example projects, download the git repo or go to Window > Package Manager and install with this git URL: <https://github.com/MMMaellon/SmartObjectSync.git>

 ## Examples

+You have to download the entire git repo if you want to access the example projects.
+Make sure you're using the git URL or you're cloning the entire repo from <https://github.com/MMMaellon/SmartObjectSync>

-To learn how to properly all the features of SmartObjectSync explore the Example Scenes by following these steps:
+Then open the Example Scenes by following these steps:

 1) Window > Package Manager
 2) Set the drop-down in the top left to "In Project" and select SmartObjectSync under the "custom" category
-3) Import one of the example scenes and look through them
+3) Import one of the example scenes